 Rock Springs was a coal mining/UP company town and Chinese labor had been brought in to replace white workers because they would work for less.
-The riots left 28 dead, 15 wounded and 78 homes Chinese homes burned.
+The riots left 28 dead, 15 wounded and 78 Chinese homes burned.
 Local officials and citizens supported the white miners, and not a single person was convicted for the crimes committed.
-In addition to the Ft Steel troops, there were six companies sent to Wyoming from Utah, and a military camp remained outside Rock Springs until 1899.
+In addition to the Ft Steele troops, there were six companies sent to Wyoming from Utah, and a military camp remained outside Rock Springs until 1899.

 Point of Rocks Stage Station